chapmanb/bcbb/posts/hg38_validation.md

 calling issues.
 For indels, we detect more total indels in build 38 at the cost of decreased sensitivity and precision.
-This reflects tuning of current algorithms for build 37, and offers the opportunity for better overall detection increased work on 38.
+This reflects tuning of current algorithms for build 37, and offers the opportunity for better overall detection on 38.
 Additionally, since the Platinum Genomes mapping does not use alternative alleles, some of the discordant calls from build 38 may be due to incorrect calls in the truth set.

 ### Genome in a Bottle reference with coordinate remapping